 JUNIOR INFORMATION School Code: 162-140

 Wednesday, October 16--The PSAT-National Merit Scholarship Test is the first step in entering scholarship competition for college.
 This test is recommended for those students in the top 30% of their class.
 This test measures verbal and mathematical reasoning abilities that are important for success in college.
 The test consists of 2 verbal and 2 math areas.
 This test does not measure creativity, nor does it require you to recall specific facts.
 This test is also a good "practice" test for the ACT (at a much lower cost).
 The cost is $18.00 and must be paid when you sign up.
 20 Tests are available.
-You must sign up and pay for it by Tuesday, October 2 in the counselor's office.
+You must sign up and pay for it by Monday, October 7 in the counselor's office.
 The test will take approximately 3 hours.
-Testing will be in the morning on Saturday, Oct 13.
+Testing will be in the morning on Wednesday, Oct 16.

 COLLEGE LEVEL CLASSES - NCC classes are college level course and is free of charge to high school juniors and seniors, provided students receive a grade of C or above in the class.
 Students receive dual credit for these courses, meaning they will receive both high school credit and college credit from NCC.
 See Miss Mulder by the middle of November if you are interested in registering for 2nd semester NCC college level online courses.
 Students with a cumulative GPA above 3.0 are eligible for these classes.

 CNA Class – West Lyon will be attempting to have a CNA class here 2nd semester.
 Provided NCC finds an instructor and we get enough students signed up to run the class, it would be 3 mornings a week (mornings TBD) likely starting at 6:30am.
 Let Miss Mulder know if you are interested in this CNA class.